MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/standard-authentication.md

       "/" +
       libraryName +
       "/app/EC70648611E7A2F962E90080EFD58751/837B57D711E941BF000000806FA1298F";
-    let dossier; // Variable to store the dossier created.
-Used by Event Handler do not remove! let config; // Variable to store the configuration settings for dossier.
+    let dossier; // Variable to store the dashboard created.
+Used by Event Handler do not remove! let config; // Variable to store the configuration settings for dashboard.

     async function runCode() {
       // For more details on configuration properties, see https://microstrategy.github.io/embedding-sdk-docs/add-functionality/methods-and-properties